jimcortez/godot-light-sensor-gpu/BUILD.md

 # Build Instructions

-This document provides comprehensive instructions for building the `gotdot-light-sensor-gpu` Godot GDExtension project using CMake.
+This document provides comprehensive instructions for building the `godot-light-sensor-gpu` Godot GDExtension project using CMake.

 ## Prerequisites